Andreas-Lukito/Project_Omega/README.md

-Gotchu 🐾 I’ll help you make a clean, recruiter-friendly but still student-style README that explains your project clearly and shows off your work.
-Here’s a template you can drop into your repo:

----

 # 🏷️ Dynamic Pricing Model

 This project explores a **machine learning approach to dynamic pricing**, where the model automatically adjusts product prices based on various business factors.